Culinary Georgia – a 9 day tour from Tbllisi to the wine region Kakheti and to Western Georgia Imereti and to the Black Sea

 3 cooking classes

 Travel by minibus, 4WD or car, depending on the requirements

 Subject to minor changes in the itinerary, in consultation with the guests

-Tour Price: EUR 1480.00 per person in double room
+EUR 1580.00 per person in a double room

-Please note: The tour price does not include the flight from your home country to Georgia and back
+The tour price does not include the flight from your home country to Georgia and back

 The ideal would be an open jaw flight with Turkish Airlines, arrival in Tbilisi and departure from Batumi.
 Alternatively, you can book a return flight to Tbilisi with an airline of your choice